theforeman/theforeman.org/plugins/katello/nightly/installation/index.md

 * 80 TCP - HTTP, used for provisioning purposes
 * 443 TCP - HTTPS, used for web access and api communication
-* 5647 TCP - qdrouterd - used for client and capsule actions
+* 5647 TCP - qdrouterd - used for client and Smart Proxy actions
-* 9090 TCP - HTTPS - used for communication with the smart proxy
+* 9090 TCP - HTTPS - used for communication with the Smart Proxy

 ## Production